 Ice Sledge Hockey

-- Made of vulcanized rubber or other approved material, the puck is 2.54cm thick, with a diameter of 7.62 cm and weighs 156 to 170 grams.
+Puck: Made of vulcanized rubber or other approved material, the puck is 2.54cm thick, with a diameter of 7.62cm and weighs 156 to 170 grams.

-- In Ice Sledge Hockey, players use two sticks with a hooked wooden blade at one end (for puck handling and ambidextrous shooting) and a pick at the other end.
-Each stick has a maximum length of 1m and is made of wood, plastic or aluminum/titanium.
+Stick: In ice sledge hockey, players use two sticks with a hooked wooden blade at one end (for puck handling and ambidextrous shooting) and a pick at the other end.
+Each stick has a maximum length of 1m and is made of wood, plastic or aluminium/titanium.
+The blade has a maximum length of 25cm, except for the goaltender's blade, which has a maximum length of 35cm.
+The pick end of the stick must not damage the ice surface or inadvertently puncture or slash other players, so the following rules apply: